 6. Reach out to local media

 Reaching out to local media outlets is a great way to ask for your fundraiser to be featured if you feel it’s newsworthy, especially in your local area.
-Try contacting journalists via email and social networks, and be sure to include details about your cause, why you think it should be featured, how it (or you) relate to the local community, a link to your campaign and your contact details.
+Try contacting journalists via email and social networks, and be sure to include details about your cause, why you think it should be featured, how it (or you) relate to the local community, a link to your fundraiser and your contact details.
 Our article, How to Get Local Media to Cover Your Fundraiser, contains several tips to get you started on the right foot.

 If you’re ready to crowdfund for a personal or charitable cause, start your free fundraiser now and raise money today.